-Recent works in \cite{mekkittikul96, andrews01, shakkottai02, andrews04, sadiq09, neely10} have studied the performance of delay-based scheduling algorithms that use the Head-of-Line (HOL) delay instead of queue length as link weight.
+Recent works in \cite{mekkittikul96, andrews01, shakkottai02, andrews04, sadiq09, neely10} have studied the performance of delay-based scheduling algorithms that use Head-of-Line (HOL) delays instead of queue lengths as link weights.
 One desirable property of the delay-based approach is that they provide an intuitive way around the last packet problem.
-The schedulers give a higher priority to the links with a larger weight as before, but the weight (i.e., the HOL delay) of a link increases with time until the link gets scheduled.
+The schedulers give a higher priority to the links with a larger weight as before, but now the weight (i.e., the HOL delay) of a link increases with time until the link is scheduled.
 Hence, if the link with the last packet is not scheduled at this moment, it is more likely to be scheduled in the next time.
-However, the throughput of the delay-based scheduling schemes is not fully understood, and has merely been shown for limited cases of single-hop networks.
+However, the throughput of the delay-based scheduling schemes is not fully understood, and has only been established for limited cases with single-hop traffic.

 The delay-based approach was introduced in \cite{mekkittikul96} for scheduling in Input-Queued switches.
 The results have been extended to wireless networks for single-hop traffic, providing throughput-optimal delay-based MaxWeight scheduling algorithms \cite{shakkottai02,andrews04, eryilmaz05}.
-It is also shown that delay-based schemes with appropriately chosen weight parameters also provide good Quality of Service (QoS) \cite{andrews01}, and can be used as an important component in a cross-layer protocol design \cite{neely10}.
-The performance of the delay-based MaxWeight scheduler has been further investigated in a single-hop network with flow dynamics \cite{sadiq09}.
-The results show that, when flows arrive at the base station carrying a finite amount of data, the delay-based MaxWeight scheduler achieves the optimal throughput performance while its queue-length-based counterpart does not.
+It has also been shown that delay-based schemes with appropriately chosen weight parameters provide good Quality of Service (QoS) \cite{andrews01}, and can be used as an important component in a cross-layer protocol design \cite{neely10}.
+The performance of the delay-based MaxWeight scheduler has been further investigated in a single-hop network with flow-level dynamics \cite{sadiq09}.
+The results show that, when flows arrive at the base station carrying a finite amount of data, the delay-based MaxWeight scheduler achieves optimal throughput performance while its queue-length-based counterpart does not.